giacomov/giacomov.github.io/_posts/2018-04-24-Bias-in-profile-poisson-likelihood.md

 so if $B_{i}=0$ then $b_i=0$ independently of $m_i$ and $S_i$.
 This is unphysical (the background cannot be zero, and also violates the assumptions we started from because the rate parameter of a Poisson distribution cannot be zero).
 Essentially, there is little to no information about the background when this happens and the formulation of the problem breaks down.
-As we have just seen, this introduces a bias which becomes more and more severe as the number of bins where this happens increase.
+As we have just seen, this introduces a bias which becomes more and more severe as the number of bins where this happens increases.

-If this is the case, then a simple countermeasure is to rebin the spectra so that there is at least some background counts in each bin.
+A simple countermeasure is to rebin the spectra so that there is at least some background counts in each bin.
 Let's see if this solves the problem:

 ```python